-If you have just moved into your newly built dream house, all of your attention may fall on making the inside feel like home.
+If you have just moved into your newly built dream house in Perth, all of your attention may fall on making the inside feel like home.
 All the time spent on finding perfect furniture and knick knacks may lead you to forget about your backyard – especially as we move into the colder months when many of us are less likely to break out the BBQ and entertain outdoors.

 Although basic rear landscaping is included in all Ross North home builds, for some, gardening can make for a fantastic hobby and the perfect outdoor haven may consist of more than a manicured lawn or sparkling blue pool.
 Adding flowers, hedges and towering trees will help you create a peaceful and sheltered space that can be enjoyed all year-round.

 Not everyone is a seasoned gardener with a green thumb – so before you break out the spade and a bag of mulch, you need to decide which type and size of tree is best suited to your needs and the aesthetic of your home.

 Whether it’s a large tree with plenty of shade to lounge beneath in the Summer months, something with fragrant blooms in Spring or just a low-maintenance addition to the space – take your time when selecting which type you’d like to plant and choose one that offers the right qualities and will stand the test of time.